Brain Injuries Can Be Difficult to Diagnose: Know the Signs & Symptoms

-Brain injuries are frequently the result of car accidents but can be difficult to diagnose.
-If you or a loved one were in a car accident in Kansas City, you may be wondering what kind of tests can be used to diagnose a brain injury.
+Brain injuries are frequently the result of car accidents but they are notoriously difficult to diagnose.
+If your loved one is just not acting the same after a car accident in Kansas City.
+You may notice certain signs or symptoms that are often related with a brain injury.

 Glasgow Coma Scale (GCS)

 A commonly used and relatively simple test that medical providers may use to diagnose a brain injury is the Glasgow Coma Scale (GCS).
 The GCS measures a car accident victim’s function in three primary areas:

 - You ability to communicate, including whether you can speak normally, whether you make sense, or whether you cannot speak at all;